Frequently Asked Questions

 How do you record the experiments’ outcomes?

-Outcomes of the screening experiments are recorded using commercial imaging systems with visual (brighfield), SONICC, and UV-TPEF.
-All three imaging modes can be carried out at ~23°C and visual and UV in a temperature-controlled room typically operated at 14°C. These systems replace in-house developed imaging tables.
+Outcomes of the screening experiments are recorded using Rock Imager systems with visual (brightfield), SHG, and UV-TPEF.
+All three imaging modes can be carried out at 23°C using the Rock Imager 1000 with SONICC and brightfield using a Rock Imager 54 in a temperature-controlled room typically operated at 14°C. These systems replace in-house developed imaging tables (as of January 2020 all imaging is performed in Formulatrix Rock Imagers).
 A specialized software program is used to analyze the results.

 When do you record the experiments’ outcomes?

 Experiment plates are imaged immediately before adding the protein solution when they contain only the crystallization cocktail solution.
 This provides a control that can be used to ascertain the ‘quality’ of an initial crystallization hit.
 If crystalline-like material appears in the plate prior to the addition of protein solution, it is not a hit that should be pursued.
 Plates are also imaged at the following intervals after the addition of the protein solution: one day, one week, two weeks, three weeks, four, and six weeks.
-SONICC and UV-TPEF images are recorded at two or four-week points depending on the request.
+SHG and UV-TPEF images are recorded at the four week timepoint for samples incubated at 23°C and at the six week timepoint for samples incubated at 4°C or 14°C.

 Why do you image the plates more than once?